Rohan-dev-C/NystagmuSense/README.md

-# Nystagmus Test App for Contrast Sensitivity Function
+# App for Measuring Contrast Sensitivity Function

 - working Version still in progress, need to improve accuracy and data collection